 The throttle lever free play should be checked and, if necessary, adjusted at the intervals specified in the periodic maintenance and lubrication chart.

-The throttle lever free play should measure 2.0-4.0 mm (0.08-0.16 in) at the throttle lever.
+The throttle lever free play should measure 2.0- 4.0 mm (0.08-0.16 in) as shown.
 Periodically check the throttle lever free play and, if necessary, adjust it as follows.